Section J Report - Section J NCC 2019

 • The amount of shading and glazing

 Large projects such as hotels can have significantly higher costs because they may be more appropriate to complete using a JV3 assessment (modelling the entire building in software to calculate energy usage).
-We provide quotations on a case-by-case basis due to the complexity of these jobs.

 Scroll to Top